 There will be two exams.
 If any grading criteria event will be missed it will be the responsibility of the student to arrange a mutually agreeable schedule for completion of work.

-The grade is made up of your performance on your home works, project paper, midterm, final exams and participation.
+The grade is made up of your performance on your homeworks, labs, project paper, midterm and final exams.
+Approximate weightings are as following: